 Ever wondered how hard it is to connect a ceiling fan or how they get their power?
 As it turns out, they’re actually not very complicated in terms of wiring.

 They’re almost as simple to wire up as light fixtures in your home.
-In fact I’ve installed ceiling fans as you can add them in the place of a light fixture.
+In fact, I’ve added new ceiling fans as you can install them in place of a light fixture.

 Many homes have metal boxes pre-installed in the ceiling where it’s possible to find wiring ready to connect and mount a ceiling fan base too if needed.